 Please note that anyone presenting a paper at the annual conference must be a member of the WLA.
 If you’d like to become a member and/or subscriber:

-- or download and print our membform pdf and send it to us at Western Literature Association, PO Box 6815, Logan UT 84341.
+– or download and print our WLA Membership Form 2016 (pdf) and send it to us at Western Literature Association, PO Box 6815, Logan UT 84341.

-- or download and print our membform word document and send it to us at Western Literature Association, PO Box 6815, Logan UT 84341.
+– or download and fill in WLA Membership Form 2016 (docx) and send it to us at Western Literature Association, PO Box 6815, Logan UT 84341.

-Students must fill in the membership form in order to qualify for the student discount.
+Students MUST fill in the membership form in order to qualify for the student discount.
 Don’t forget to mention your affiliation!
-If you are paying online, just send the filled in membership copy as an attachment to Sabine Barcatta.

 Monday, February 1st, 2010

 Would you like a place to network with other WLA graduate students?
 The icon below links directly to our Facebook group, which will be visible only once you’ve logged in.
 If you are taken to a login screen, type in your user info and the URL will carry you straight to the group.
 Then hit “join.”
 The group is listed as “closed,” so your request will process only after an administrator has approved it.
 Membership is required to access message boards and wall posts.
 Join today and share your academic interests with other grad students, post academic inquiries, arrange conference room/ride sharing, and any other thing that you think would supplement your membership in WLA.